 In exceptional circumstances prepayments can be made subject to:

 The appropriate JCCT Director providing, in the form of a written report, a case setting out all relevant circumstances of the purchase.
-The report must set out the effects on the host LHB or JCC if the supplier is at some time during the course of the prepayment agreement unable to meet his/her commitments
+The report must set out the effects on the Host Body or JCC if the supplier is at some time during the course of the prepayment agreement unable to meet his/her commitments.

-The Director of Finance will need to be satisfied with the proposed arrangements before contractual arrangements proceed (taking into account the Public Contracts Regulations where the contract is above a stipulated financial threshold), and
+The Director of Finance and Value will need to be satisfied with the proposed arrangements before contractual arrangements proceed (considering the Public Contracts Regulations where the contract is above a stipulated financial threshold), and

 The budget holder is responsible for ensuring that all items due under a prepayment contract are received and they must immediately inform the appropriate Director or Chief Commissioner if problems are encountered.